State media: Public interest theory

-The public interest theory, also referred to as the Pigouvian theory, states that government ownership of media is desirable.
+The public interest theory states that government ownership of media is desirable.
 Three reasons are offered.
 Firstly, the dissemination of information is a public good, and to withhold it would be costly even if it is not paid for.
 Secondly, the cost of the provision and dissemination of information is high, but once costs are incurred, marginal costs for providing the information are low and so are subject to increasing returns.
 Thirdly, state media ownership can be less biased, more complete and accurate if consumers are ignorant and in addition to private media that would serve the governing classes.
 However, Pigouvian economists, who advocate regulation and nationalisation, are supportive of free and private media.
 Public interest theory holds that when operated correctly, government ownership of media is a public good that benefits the nation in question.
 It contradicts the belief that all state media is propaganda and argues that most states require an unbiased, easily accessible, and reliable stream of information.
-Public interest theory suggests that the only way to maintain an independent media is to cut it off from any economic needs, therefore a state-run media organization can avoid issues associated with private media companies, namely the prioritization of the profit motive.
 State media can be established as a mean for the state to provide a consistent news outlet while private news companies operate as well.
 The benefits and detriments of this approach often depend on the editorial independence of the media organization from the government.

 Many criticisms of public interest theory center on the possibility of true editorial independence from the state.
 While there is little profit motive, the media organization must be funded by the government instead which can create a dependency on the government's willingness to fund an entity may often be critical of their work.
 The reliability of a state-run media outlet is often heavily dependent on the reliability of the state to promote a free press, many state-run media outlets in western democracies are capable of providing independent journalism while others in authoritarian regimes become mouthpieces for the state to legitimize their actions.